tomprimozic/type-systems/extensible_rows/README.md

 While this type system is simple to implement and use (for example, it is a part of the language [Elm][3]), it represents only one possibility for typing extensible records.
-Other proposals, summarized on the [GHC wiki][4], include first-class labels, positive and negative ("lacks") predicates for record types and even more general predicates such as "disjoint", and also include structural subtyping (as used for objects in OCaml and Go).
+Other proposals, summarized in [GHC wiki][4], include first-class labels, positive and negative ("lacks") predicates for record types and even more general predicates such as "disjoint", and also include structural subtyping (as used for objects in OCaml and Go).